 Winter Hiking Tips

-Winter conditions such as snow and ice can be more severe in the higher elevations of the park.
+Winter conditions, such as snow and ice, can be more severe in the park's higher elevations.
 Be sure to plan ahead and stay on the marked trails.
 Here are some hiking safety tips from the Pennsylvania Department of Conservation and Natural Resources.

-• Bring a day pack that includes a water bottle, snacks, small first aid kit, gloves, hat, and trail map.
+- Bring a day pack that includes a water bottle, snacks, a small first aid kit, gloves, a hat, and a trail map.